sameone-nobady/recast-post-processing/README.md

 5. When the AI generates a response, Recast will process it (if "Auto-run" is on), or you can manually click **Run Pipeline**.

 ### Recommended Workflow
-- **Chat Completion** - This extension requires at least one Chat Completion endpoint, but a recommend at least two.
+- **Chat Completion** - This extension requires at least one Chat Completion endpoint, but we recommend at least two.
 - **Pass 1: Character Validation** - Use a fast, non-reasoning, emotionally-aware model to ensure the character isn't acting out of themselves.
 - **Pass 2: Prose Refinement** - Use a strong reasoning model to enhance the vocabulary, fix grammar, and elevate the writing style.
 - **Editing Main Prompt** - Remove or edit any bloat that may restrain the model's creativity, including banning words, strict high-quality writing styles, etc. Please save your original prompts beforehand.